AmpersandJS/ampersandjs.com/learn_markdown/forms.md

 ## How to use it

-The quickest way to build out a starting point for a form in your project is to point the [ampersand-cli's at a model file](/docs#ampersand-generating-forms-from-models) to generate a form for editing it.
+The quickest way to build out a starting point for a form in your project is to point [ampersand-cli at a model file](/docs#ampersand-generating-forms-from-models) to generate a form for editing it.

 We'll eventually make more "official" input views types.
 But the idea is, if you want to write a color picker, or a date input view, or a username-checker-input that does server-side validation, or a password field with a strength indicator, you can write a view for that and as long as it follows the form view conventions in the list above and it will still work happily with the rest of the form.